birdfly/Tweaked-iOS-Apps/README.md

 </details>

-## Notes
-All tweaks were injected using [Azule](https://github.com/Al4ise/Azule).

-All tweaks were obtained within their GitHub repos or by fetching the .debs via their cydia repos using [cydownload](https://github.com/borishonman/cydownload).

-Nothing besides the files within each tweak's folder were used to generate the .ipas.
-If you have any doubt about the content in them, rename the file to .zip, decompress it and look for yourself.

-Developers of these tweaks, if you don't want me to host an .ipa with your tweak injected, contact me and I'll delete it immediately.

 ## Credits
 - [Al4ise](https://github.com/Al4ise) for [Azule](https://github.com/Al4ise/Azule).
 Couldn't find any links to support them, will update if I do.
 - [borishonman](https://github.com/borishonman) for [cydownload](https://github.com/borishonman/cydownload).
 Couldn't find any links to support them, will update if I do.
 - [BandarHL](https://github.com/BandarHL) for [BHTwitter](https://github.com/BandarHL/BHTwitter) and [OpenTwitterSafariExtension](https://github.com/BandarHL/OpenTwitterSafariExtension).
 Support the developer via [PayPal](https://www.paypal.com/paypalme/BandarHL).
 - [hashbang](https://github.com/hbang) for [libcephei](https://github.com/hbang/libcephei).
 Support the developer via [PayPal](https://hashbang.productions/donate/).
 - All jailbreak developers and community for making all this possible.

+## Notes
+ALL CREDITS GOES TO THE DEVELOPERS OF THE TWEAKS, SUPPORT THEM.
+The only thing I'm doing is injecting the updated tweaks into decrypted updated .ipas so that unexperienced users can sideload them easily.

+Developers of these tweaks, if you don't want me to host an .ipa with your tweak injected, contact me and I'll delete it immediately.

+All tweaks were injected using [Azule](https://github.com/Al4ise/Azule).

+All tweaks were obtained within their GitHub repos or by fetching the .debs via their cydia repos using [cydownload](https://github.com/borishonman/cydownload).

+Nothing besides the files within each tweak's folder were used to generate the .ipas.
+If you have any doubt about the content in them, rename the file to .zip, decompress it and look for yourself.